atom-community/sync-settings/README.md

 * `sync-settings:fork`
 * In the following input field enter the Gist ID to fork

+Create a new backup:
+* `sync-settings:create-backup`

+Delete the current backup:
+* `sync-settings:delete-backup`

 ## Running the tests

 1. Create a new [personal access token](https://github.com/settings/tokens/new) which has the `gist` scope and will be used for testing purposes.